Callisto-Casale/olavkhn/README.md

 ## 🛠 Setup

-To get the project running locally, follow these instructions:
+To get the portfolio project running locally, follow these instructions:

 ### Prerequisites